Page Reviewed / Updated - Feb. 2014

 While tax deductions are not a source of funds for eldercare, a reduced tax burden can enable a family to re-allocate resources to help cover the cost of long-term care.
-When combined with other options, this might make the difference between being able to afford home care or assisted living.
+When combined with other options, this might make the difference between being able to afford help for home care or assisted living.

 Medical and dental expenses are deductible in each of the following four tax filing scenarios.

-1. When the care recipient is filing his/her own taxes and their personal annual medical and dental expenses exceed 7.5% of their adjusted gross income.
+1) When the care recipient is filing his/her own taxes and their personal annual medical and dental expenses exceed 7.5% of their adjusted gross income.

-2. When a married couple is filing jointly and their combined medical and dental expenses exceed 7.5% of their combined adjusted gross income.
+2) When a married couple is filing jointly and their combined medical and dental expenses exceed 7.5% of their combined adjusted gross income.

-3. When a married couple is filing separately.
+3) When a married couple is filing separately.
 Since the deduction is based on expenses as a percentage of income, splitting income between two individuals and filing separately may yield a greater overall tax reduction.

-4. When a family member or caregiver is claiming the care recipient as a dependent, they can combine that individual’s medical and dental expenses with his or her own expenses.
+4) When a family member or caregiver is claiming the care recipient as a dependent, they can combine that individual’s medical and dental expenses with his or her own expenses.
 If the combined expenses exceed 7.5% of their combined adjusted gross income, they can claim the expenses as a deduction.